Heat Waves (recent)

 Future heat waves

 • Going forward, heat waves are predicted to become more common and intense worldwide due to anthropogenic climate change.
 Warming temperatures are increasing the frequency and intensity of El Niño events, periods of warm water in the Pacific Ocean.
 The Pacific Ocean is a major regulator of global temperature and precipitation.
-During El Niño, global weather systems are disrupted and heat is released into the atmosphere, contributing to increased heat waves.
+During El Niño, global weather systems are disrupted and heat is released into the atmosphere, contributing to more frequent and intense heat waves in parts of the world.

 • But some regions will be more impacted than others.
 Researchers have pinpointed Russia, Central America, central Europe, China, and Australia as the most vulnerable to future heat waves.
 Countries that have not historically experienced heat waves will be the most affected, as they do not have pre-existing infrastructure to combat rising temperatures.
 However, with prior preparation and adaptive measures, the effects of heat waves can be reduced.